jj1bdx/sfmt-erlang/README.md

 Also: Version 0.13.0 and 0.13.1 Erlang and C code files are identical.
 Users have no need to upgrade.

+Thanks to Shiro Kawai for the notification of the seed initialization algorithm issue.

 ## Travis CI build status for the master branch

 [![Build Status](https://travis-ci.org/jj1bdx/sfmt-erlang.svg?branch=master)](https://travis-ci.org/jj1bdx/sfmt-erlang)